christopherrons/herron-pricing/README.md

 # Pricing Engine

-The Pricing Engine provides prices for all types of instruments by using market data and theoretical calculations.
+The Pricing Engine provides real-time and historical prices for all types of instruments by using market data and theoretical calculations.

 ## Table of Content